lkodinsson/MARS/Fantasy/Equipment.md

 **Thrown** Attacks can be made as if they were ranged, but they then must be retrieved after use.

-**Trip** Attacks can be made with –2 to hit to attempt to trip the target.
-Successful trip attempts deal half damage and cause the target to drop prone.
+**Trip** Attacks with this weapon can be made as a standard action that costs 1 stamina.
+That attack is made with –2 to hit, and deals half damage.
+If successful, the target can use acrobatics to resist being tripped or drop prone.

 **Two-Handed** Attacks may be made two-handed with an advantage to damage.
 Attacks made single-handed get –1 to hit, and a disadvantage to damage.
 Two-Handed ranged weapons cannot make attacks with one hand.